|KL57| Preventive Gastrointestinal Maximum Examination Program

 Preventive Gastrointestinal Maximum Examination Program

-This extended set of tests is designed to assess the function, condition, and potential disorders of the digestive system.
-It combines blood, stool, and cancer marker tests, allowing a comprehensive examination of the stomach, intestines, liver, pancreas, and bile system.
-It is especially beneficial for those experiencing chronic or recurring digestive issues.
+This extensive set of tests is designed to evaluate the function, condition, and potential impairments of the digestive system.
+It combines blood, stool, and cancer marker tests, allowing for a comprehensive and complex examination of the stomach, intestines, liver, pancreas, and bile system.
+It is especially beneficial for those experiencing chronic or recurrent digestive disorders.

 When is it worth conducting this examination program?

-- When suffering from abdominal pain, bloating, nausea, digestive disorders, or altered bowel function.
+- When experiencing abdominal pain, bloating, nausea, digestive disorders, or altered bowel function.

-- For unexplained gastrointestinal complaints or suspected liver, pancreas, or intestinal diseases.
+- In cases of unclear origin gastrointestinal complaints or suspected liver, pancreatic, or intestinal diseases.

-- When wanting to assess cancer markers prophylactically or to rule out oncological risk.
+- When wanting to evaluate cancer markers prophylactically or to rule out oncological risk.

 - When symptoms of intolerance to certain food products appear.